BetMGM March Madness Promo Code: Marquette vs. Michigan State - March 19

 Ready to place your bet?
 Click here to sign up and claim your BetMGM Promo today..

-Never used BetMGM before?
-Getting started is simple.
-To register, all you need is a computer or mobile device, plus a method of payment for your first deposit.
-Simply follow our link, and the BetMGM site or app will walk you through the sign-up process.
+Looking to use BetMGM to make a bet?
+Signing up is easy.
+Just get your computer, phone, or mobile device, along with a method of payment for your first deposit.
+Then follow our link, and the BetMGM site or app will walk you through the process.

 How to bet on the moneyline and spread